typegoose/typegoose/github-page/_docs/decorators/prop.md

 Only allow Values from the enum (best practice is to use TypeScript's enum)

--> Please know that mongoose only allows enums when the type is a `String`
+-> Please know that mongoose currently only allows enums when the type is a `String`

 ```ts
 enum Gender {